 We’ve Predicted the Weather Since George Washington Was President

 Our weather forecast methodology stems from a secret formula that was devised by our founder, Robert B. Thomas, in 1792, when George Washington was president.
 And believe it or not, it has nothing to do acorns, apples, or persimmons!

-We derive our weather forecasts from a secret formula that was devised by the founder of this Almanac, Robert B. Thomas, in 1792.
 Thomas believed that weather on Earth was influenced by sunspots, which are magnetic storms on the surface of the Sun.
-Notes about that formula are locked in a black box in our offices in Dublin, New Hampshire.
-(Yes, that's a photo of the unassuming black box below.)
+Notes about his formula are locked in a black box in our offices in Dublin, New Hampshire.

-Our forecasts emphasize temperature and precipitation deviations from averages, or normals.
-These are based on 30-year statistical averages prepared by government meteorological agencies and updated every ten years.
+It’s important to understand that our forecasts emphasize temperature and precipitation deviations from averages, or normals.
+These are based on 30-year statistical averages prepared by government meteorological agencies and updated every 10 years.
 The most recent tabulations span the period 1981 through 2010.

 Our 2018–2019 long-range weather predictions are now available in the new 2019 Almanac!

 Discover what’s in store.
 Find 12 months of weather predictions and so much more.

 For the BEST VALUE, check out Old Farmer’s Almanac Best Value Club Charter Membership!